-- Not considering about workflow changes
+1. Not considering workflow changes

-When migrating a new platform, it does not just affect your users in the way they interact your site but also affect how your employees do.
-An e-commerce migration will require a plan of using cross-functional process with the input of all impacted stakeholders across different business departments.
-Executive leadership and IT, marketing, sales and other departments should engage in this process from the beginning.
+When migrating a new platform, it does not just affect your users in the way they interact with your site but also affects how your employees do.
+An e-commerce migration will require a plan of using a cross-functional process with the input of all impacted stakeholders across different business departments.
+Executive leadership and IT, marketing, sales, and other departments should engage in this process from the beginning.
 Each department should draw the workflows involving the eCommerce platform, systems integrated into it in detail as much as possible.
 If a client approaches us about a major platform migration without having done this planning, this is a discussion we have before we create our proposal for them.

-- Not understanding the benefits of the latest features in improving outdated processes
+2. Not understanding the benefits of the latest features in improving outdated processes

 From my real experience, there are two most effective ways for you to choose.
 The first one is noting all areas they want to improve their daily work related to the e-commerce platform and services integrated into it.
 They should collect, evaluate for any return on investment, and add them to the project requirements.
 The second one will need the engagement of the technical and development teams.
 A new platform will offer more opportunities for easy integrations as well as more efficient processes that older platforms cannot.

-- Not testing the changes and training for staffs, just prioritizing full design and data migration
+3. Not testing the changes and training for staffs, just prioritizing full design and data migration

-Testing the changes and training for staffs will influence every part of the migration.
-Testing the changes by setting up test site becomes so easy and quick now due to the availability of open source free themes and catalog data.
+Testing the changes and training for staff will influence every part of the migration.
+Testing the changes by setting up the test site becomes so easy and quick now due to the availability of open source free themes and catalog data.
 Follow this plan, needed extensions should be installed and changes to standard processes on the platform, other integrations should be accomplished as well.